Oni-giri/NewStrangers/README.md

 This will create two JSON files : `IdToOwner.json`and `OwnerToId.json`.

 To deploy the contracts, you'll need to add your private key to the brownie config file.
-You can do this by running `brownie accounts new [account name]` and entering your private key when prompted.
+You can do this by running `brownie accounts new myWallet` and entering your private key when prompted.

 You can then add your etherscan API key using `export ETHERSCAN_TOKEN=[key]`